-Lori Loughlin’s Husband Is Vocal Trump Supporter Who Complained That ‘People Need To Carry Their Own Weight’
+Lori Loughlin’s Husband Is Vocal Trump Supporter, Who Complained That ‘People Need To Carry Their Own Weight’

-Lori Loughlin’s husband, Mossimo Giannulli, may want to reconsider how vocal he is about his support of Donald Trump.
+Lori Loughlin’s husband, Mossimo Giannulli, may want to reconsider how vocal he is in his support of Donald Trump.

-The fashion designer and husband of the now-former Fuller House star has been caught up in the college admissions scandal that engulfed hundreds of wealth parents who allegedly paid their kids’ way into top colleges and universities.
+The fashion designer and husband of the now-former Fuller House star has been caught up in the college admissions scandal that engulfed hundreds of wealthy parents who allegedly paid their kids’ way into top colleges and universities.
 Though Mossimo and Lori have been very quiet since the scandal broke, a Page Six report found that this wasn’t always the case.

 Recently, actor Tom Arnold took to Twitter to share an encounter he had with someone he called “#CollegeCheatingScandal DAD” — who a Page Six source identified as Mossimo.
 Arnold recounted how he got into something of a verbal tiff with the dad as he was “rambling on again about Trump & people carrying their own weight.”